 Need assistance with intellectual property?

-Translating research discoveries into broader knowledge, or into products and services that can have global benefits to society, is an integral part of the mission of Duke University.
-This can be accomplished through licensing intellectual property rights to existing companies or to startups, or through open sharing of innovations that others may use and build upon.
-Researchers should plan for these activities at the idea generation stage.
+Translating research discoveries into broader knowledge or into products and services that benefit society is a key part of Duke University’s mission.
+This can be done by licensing intellectual property to companies or startups, or by openly sharing innovations for others to use and build on.
+Researchers are encouraged to plan for these possibilities from the earliest stages of idea development.

-Many Duke offices provide services to help faculty, staff, and students with all aspects of innovation and entrepreneurship ranging from market and technology assessment of new ideas, intellectual property (IP) protection strategies, identifying translational funding, startup company business modeling, introductions to potential investors, and appropriate attribution and credit for innovations.
+Duke provides services to help faculty, staff, and students with all aspects of innovation and entrepreneurship ranging from market and technology assessments, intellectual property (IP) protection strategies, translational funding identification, startup business modeling, introductions to potential investors, and appropriate attribution for innovations.

 Intellectual property, patents, and copyrights

-Intellectual property matters should be considered early and often during the research process, in particular as ideas are being developed and prior to any publication.
-Why?
-An early discussion with the Duke Office for Translation and Commercialization (OTC) ensures that innovations are appropriately protected, the correct contributors are listed, and if necessary, agreements are in place prior to engaging in collaborative works within and beyond Duke.
+• Consider 'intellectual property' early and often (as ideas are being developed and prior to any publication): An early discussion with the Duke Office for Translation and Commercialization (OTC) ensures that innovations are appropriately protected, the correct contributors are listed, and if necessary, agreements are in place prior to engaging in collaborative works within and beyond Duke.

-Before publicly disclosing ideas (preferably three months prior), please contact OTC to determine whether intellectual property protection is needed.
+• At least three months prior to publicly disclosing ideas contact OTC to determine whether intellectual property protection is needed.

 Innovation and commercialization